haochenx/nu-cs-prog001/README.md

-NOTE TO CLASSMATES: you're free to read, copy, and run any program source or text file in this repository, BUT, DO NOT hand in any, in whole or port, of the files in this repository as reports.
+NOTE TO CLASSMATES: you're free to read, copy, and run any program source or text file in this repository, BUT, DO NOT hand in any, in whole or part, of the files in this repository as report.
 Or Prof Kita will (will?) be angry (I guess) LOL

-Use this repo with a brave and peaceful brain please :)
+Use this repo with a brave and peaceful mind please :)

 - - -